Will Gauff and Sabalenka be stopped at US Open?

 Gauff has enjoyed the best period of her career on the North American hard-court swing, coming into the US Open on the back of winning her biggest singles titles in Washington and Cincinnati.

-The teenager has continued to thrive in front of expectant home crowds, going one better than her quarter-final run at Flushing Meadows last year.
+She has continued to thrive in front of expectant home crowds, going one better than her quarter-final run at Flushing Meadows last year.

 "I think what's helping is playing from [Washington] DC to Montreal to Cincinnati, that was a long swing," said Gauff.